TertiusRoach/development-portfolio_4.00/README.md

 //--|🠋 Use this to see the props / callbacks it needs 🠈|--//

-> Select Dropdown: Ctrl + Spacebar
+> Select Dropdown: Ctrl + SpaceBar

 //--|🠋 This opens up automatically on your browser, I think it depends on your settings. 🠈|--//